South African Army: Formations and units

 Existing and former administrative corps and branches of the South African Army can be seen at South African Army corps and branches.

 Many Army units are routinely placed under the nine joint operational-tactical headquarters that the SANDF Chief of Joint Operations supervises directly through Joint Operations Division (IISS 2013).
 Brigadier-General McGill Alexander took over as General Officer Commanding RJTF South in 2002, but in 2003 he was tasked to close down all the RJTFs.

-The South African Army is changing structure into "4 Modern Brigades".
+The South African Army is changing structure into "5 Modern Brigades".
 The first of which - The Mechanized brigade has already been established at Lohatlha in the Northern Cape.

+Six brigades are taking part in a Division level exercise at Lohatla in 2023.